awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.RU-RUR.18.0.0.0.md

 + [Version 18\.0\.0\.0\.ru\-2019\-07\.rur\-2019\-07\.r1](#Appendix.Oracle.RU-RUR.18.0.0.0.ru-2019-07.rur-2019-07.r1)

 **Note**
-Oracle Database 18c, Version 18\.0\.0\.0 is on a deprecation path\.
-Oracle Corporation will no longer provide patches for 18c after the end\-of\-support date\.
-For more information, see [Preparing for the automatic upgrade of Oracle Database 18c](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.auto-upgrade-of-18c)\.
+Oracle Database 18c \(18\.0\.0\) is no longer supported\.
+This information is only useful if you want to upgrade an Oracle Database 18c snapshot\.

 ## Version 18\.0\.0\.0\.ru\-2021\-04\.rur\-2021\-04\.r1<a name="Appendix.Oracle.RU-RUR.18.0.0.0.ru-2021-04.rur-2021-04.r1"></a>